 The world isn’t ending (at least not today)

-i wake to the meadows all frosted where white-crowned sparrows sing and horses
+i wake to meadows all frosted where white-crowned sparrows sing and horses

-graze out at pastures golden-lit in front of snow-tipped mountains and the air smells
+graze out in pastures golden-lit in front of snow-tipped mountains and the air smells

-like grass and cattle shit and the small ditch of water still runs through the cattail and
+like grass and cattle shit and the small ditch of water trickles through the cattail

-the red tailed hawk circles like a red flame and it must be that the world is not in fact
+as the red-tailed hawk circles like a flame and it must be that the world is in fact

 and later i walk down the streets of this small town past the elementary school